-2.1.
 Study site

 Nagari Guguk Malalo was chosen as the location of the study, mainly because based on previous studies it was identified that fishing communities had experienced a decline in their fish catch production, and many fishermen did various alternative jobs for their survival.
 Nagari Guguk Malalo is located on the West side of Lake Singkarak that topographically ranging from the coastal plain of the lake in the East, to the hills of Bukit Barisan on the West side.
-Settlements are generally located on the shore of the lake, while in the hills are used for agriculture, fields and garder
+Settlements are generally located on the shore of the lake, while in the hills are used for agriculture, fields and gardens.

-Fig. 1- (a) the Study site in Nagari Guguk Malalo
+Figure 1. the Study site in Nagari Guguk Malalo